coreancutie/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem

+   We have 4 files: read 1, index 1, read 2, and index 2.
+Read 1 corresponds with index 1 and read 2 corresponds with index2.
+I want to filter though each file and first check the quality score.
+If the score if below the threshold I assigned I will put it in an unknown file output.
+After quality filtering through each sequence and index, I will open all four files and go through each record and combine the record for read 1 and read 2 (example “AAAAAAAA-CCCCCCCC") at the end of the header for both read 1 and read 2.
+If the barcodes match, those records will go into output files for 'dual matched', if they do not match they will go into output 'index-hopped', and if the barcode is not one of the 24 known barcodes listed, it will go into output files 'unknown index'.

-2. Describe output
+3. Describe output

+   I will have a total of 52 output FASTQ files.

+   There will be 48 FASTQ files for dual matched barcodes.
+There are 24 different known barcodes, and each barcode will have 2 files: one for read 1 and one for read 2 (the name of the file for the first barcode will be barcode1_read1.fastq and barcode1_read2.fastq).

+   There will be 2 FASTQ files for the index-hopped reads-pairs, one for read 1 and one for read 2 (the name of the file for hopped barcode would be hopped_read1.fastq and hopped_read2.fastq).

+   There will be 2 FASTQ files for the unknown barcode records or low quality score records, one for read 1 and one for read 2 (the name of the file for undetermined barcode would be undetermined_read1.fastq and undetermined_read2.fastq).

-3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
+5. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).

-4. Pseudocode
+6. Pseudocode

-5. High level functions.
+7. High level functions.
 For each function, be sure to include:
     1. Description/doc string
     2. Function headers (name and parameters)
     3. Test examples for individual functions